-Young Adam score catches the desperate feeling of the 50s Scotland
+Young Adam score captures the desolate landscape of the 50s Scotland

-An adaptation of Scottish writer Alexander Trocchi's loosely autobiographical novel, Young Adam takes place on the canals around 1950s Glasgow, in the time of post-war desperation and low wages.
+An adaptation of Scottish writer Alexander Trocchi's loosely autobiographical novel, Young Adam is a harsh portrait of a desolate social climate in constant decline set against the backdrop of 1950s Glasgow in the time of post-war desperation and low wages.

-The source novel, originally published as a “dirty book” in 1954, was re-edited by Trocchi so that it could be issued by a “reputable” publisher at a time when the use of graphic sex scenes and pornographic tropes in literary novels had yet to become a popular postmodern device.
-But Director David Mackenzie doesn’t shy away from the explicit scenes, masterfully avoiding gratuitousness by making them an integral part of the narrative and Joe’s depraved character.
+The source novel, originally published as a “dirty book” in 1954, was re-edited by Trocchi to be issued by a “reputable” publisher at a time when the use of graphic sex scenes and pornographic tropes in literary novels had yet to become a popular postmodern device.
+David Mackenzie's film adaptation never shies away from the explicit scenes of the novel but there is no indulgence in it: what could have easily been an exercise in cinematic gratuitousness is instead an integral part of the narrative and Joe’s depraved character.

 The soundtrack, written by Talking Heads founder David Byrne, was released under the title Lead Us Not into Temptation.
 All songs were written by Byrne with the exception of Haitian Fight Song by Charles Mingus.